martinheida/HighVoronoi.jl/README.md

 Refer to the manual for detailed information on how to use.

+The new version 1.4.0 provides spherical meshes and convex hull computation.
 The new version 1.3.0 has improved performance due to new internal data structure and parallelization.